 “Now, as my story draws to an end, may I say only, `Thank you.
 You have been simply wonderful,’” he added.

 By the age of 17, he was working in the dangerous mines of what is now Zimbabwe, which paid his way to Britain where he studied at the London School of Journalism.
 He met an Australian, Benita Solomon, whom he followed to her hometown of Sydney in 1958 and married.

 He fell into a career in advertising with U.S. agency McCann Erikson at the age of 26 and rose to creative director.
 He had an epiphany at the age of 50 when he decided to fulfill a lifelong ambition to be a novelist.

 “The Power of One” was to be the first of three “practice books” Courtenay planned to write over three years before taking two years to write a fourth book which he hoped would find a publisher.

-“Now its worldwide success and the fact that it’s available in 12 languages still amazes me,” he said.
+“Now its worldwide success and the fact that it’s available in 12 languages still amazes me,” he added.
 It became a movie starring Morgan Freeman.

-Courtenay dedicated its sequel, “Tandia,” to his third son, Damon, who died of medically acquired AIDS at the age of 24 in 1991 _ two months before the book was published.
+Courtenay dedicated its sequel, “Tandia,” to his third son, Damon, who died of medically-acquired AIDS at the age of 24 on April 1, 1991 _ two months before the book was published.